 Restrict a user

-Let’s go to the test user profile (with ‘Plugins Manager’ role assigned) and restrict his access to just the group of the selected plugins.
+Let’s go to the test user profile (user with ‘Plugins Manager’ role assigned) and restrict his access to just the group of the selected plugins.

 Just click “Edit List” button (1) to open a dialog window with full list of plugins and select plugins which you wish to be available to this user.
-Do not forget to update user profile (3) after you finish to change it.
+Do not forget to update user profile (2) after you finish to change it via opened dialog window with installed plugins list:

 Restrict a role